sgladstone/com.fountaintribe.hebrewcalendarhelper/README.md

  - "Relationship of Deceased to Mourner in exactly X days"

-If you are planning to use these tokens to create a PDF letter, you need to install "wkhtmltopdf"
+If you are planning to use these tokens to create a PDF letter, you need to install "wkhtmltopdf" as that allows for Hebrew in PDF documents.

 Directions on how to install "wkhtmltopdf" at: https://github.com/sgladstone/com.fountaintribe.hebrewcalendarhelper/wiki